ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 The Reader Package
 ------------------

-The Reader package is the primary package to retrieve data from the ThreatConnect API.
+The Reader Package is the primary package to retrieve data from the ThreatConnect API.
 It covers all available resources exposed through the ThreatConnect API.
 The primary classes in the Reader Package, which encompass all read functionality from the API, are listed below.